Harley-Davidson posts largest profit beat in two years, Europe sales rise

-(Reuters) - Harley-Davidson Inc (HOG.N) reported its biggest quarterly profit beat in two years on Tuesday and the motorcycle maker maintained its 2018 shipments forecast, as sales for its classic heavy touring bikes climbed overseas led by Europe.
+(Reuters) - Harley-Davidson Inc reported its biggest quarterly profit beat in two years on Tuesday and the motorcycle maker maintained its 2018 shipments forecast, as sales for its classic heavy touring bikes climbed overseas led by Europe.

 The 115-year old Milwaukee-based company’s demographic challenges in the domestic market are well documented - core customers are growing older and outreach efforts to attract new and young riders have yet to show results.